 The Asteroid Impact & Deflection Assessment (AIDA) mission is a joint project of ESA and NASA.
 It is a technology demonstration of the kinetic impactor concept to deflect a small asteroid and to characterize its physical properties.

 The Planetary Science section of the A&A research group at University of Alicante is taking part to both missions.
 Adriano Campo Bagatin is part of the Hera Investigation Team (ESA) and of the AIDA Coordination Committee.
-Paula Benavidez, Antonio Santana and ACB are also part to the DART Science Team (NASA).
+Paula Benavidez, Toni Santana and Adriano Campo Bagatin are also part to the DART Science Team (NASA).